Sakthiswran/CELEBRITY-DETECTOR-AND-QnA/README.md

-Perfect 🙂 Let’s make it more engaging with emojis while keeping it professional and fun for GitHub readers.

-Here’s your updated README content:

----

 # 🌟 Celebrity Detector and QnA 🎬🤖

 The **Celebrity Detector and QnA** project allows you to upload a celebrity’s image 📸 and get their profile automatically.
 Once the profile is retrieved, you can ask natural language questions ❓ about the celebrity, and the system will provide contextual answers powered by AI ⚡.